Bradley-B/canon/content/posts/tragedy-of-the-commons.md

 is off and watching netflix for an hour.
 Which is what my twin sister does every month with two weeks left in the data cycle.

-So here we all are, eleven days to go in the data cycle with nothing left.
+So there we all are, eleven days left in the data cycle with an empty bucket o' bytes.
+The whole situation is really annoying to those of us who pay attention to our network settings and pace our usage over the month.

+When it happened this time - something like the sixth or seventh - it got me thinking about the problem and the tragedy of the commons.